Sigma-Ratings/api-docs/source/index.html.md

 `description` | Description of the risk indicator and the entity name it relates to.
 `name` | Summarized description of the indicator.
 `score` | 0-100 score to measure the relatiove risk severity of the indicator. eg. OFAC SDN sanctions are the most severe indicators, and score at 100.
-`source_url` | Link to original source when available.
+`source_urls` | Link to original source when available.
 When no source URL is found, additional context may be found via Sigma's Terminal.

 Attribute detail for `locations`: